English and German certified UK translations of official documents

 - The necessity for membership of professional bodies and/or exam fees

 - 100% accuracy (to transcribe dates, names, numbers etc.) requires extra diligence which requires extra time

 - Time-consuming formatting issues

-- Documents having features like stamps and signatures makes them non-machine-readable.
+- When documents have features such as stamps and signatures, they are non-machine-readable.
 This, in turn, makes them more labour intensive (CAT tools not usable)

 - The need to provide hard copies to clients and not just sending off an email

 - Visit to a notary public for a sworn/notarised translations

 - Visit to the post office for special delivery/signed for